dbgrande/Grande/README.md

 **Extra scales for the Quant quantizer.**

-- Use a polyphonic switch and plug into Scale input of **Quant.**
+- Sends 12 control signals using a polyphonic cable (0V or 10V).

-- Sends 12 control signals using polyphonic cable (0V or 10V).
+- Use a polyphonic switch, like the one from Bogaudio, and plug it into the Scale input of **Quant.**

 ***